 Texas Community Campaign for School Readiness

 The Texas Early Learning Council released a Request for Proposals (RFP) in June 2011, seeking to support Texas communities in identifying and responding to their early childhood needs.
 The Council selected four deserving Texas communities to participate in the Texas Community Campaign for School Readiness.
-Each lead agency received a 2-year grant from the Council to assess the early childhood systems in their community and create a strategic plan for systematic change.
+Each lead agency received a 2-year grant from the Council to assess the early childhood systems in their community using the Early Development Instrument (EDI) and create a sustainability plan for systematic change.

 North Texas Area United Way partnered with two local school districts and one private school for the Texas Community Campaign for School Readiness.
 The following school districts and private school will assess the kindergarten children in their schools using the EDI assessment to determine their vulnerabilities.
 This information will be used to inform the community planning later in the grant.

 School districts and schools partnered with the North Texas Area United Way for the TCCSR:

 View the full 2011-2012 EDI Community Profile Report for Wichita Falls.

 The following maps represent the proportion of vulnerabilities in the five domains in each neighborhood.
 The maps will be used by the United Way and their EDI stakeholder group to develop targeted strategies to address the vulnerabilities and prepare more children for school.